Abstract

 • Also known as Optional Chaining

-• Provides a safe way to interact with potentially null values during runtime - when a null is encountered, the program will short-circuit and return undefined early
+• Provides a safe way to interact with potentially null or undefined values at runtime.
+When a null or undefined is encountered, the program short-circuits and safely returns undefined instead of throwing an error.

-• In Node.js, we can place ? after the variable before accessing the value of the variable.
-If the variable is null, it will return undefined, instead of crashing
+In Node.js, you can place a ? (optional chaining operator) after a variable or property before accessing its value.
+If the variable or property is null or undefined, it will return undefined instead of causing the program to crash.